notwaldorf/tiny-care-terminal/README.md

 ### Configure the dashboard
 All the settings the dashboard looks at are in `config.js`:
-  - `config.settings.twitter` are the 3 twitter bots to check.
+  - `config.twitter` are the 3 twitter bots to check.
 The first entry in this list will be displayed in the party parrot.
+The other two will be displayed in little boxes, with the `config.twitter[i].label` title.
-  - `config.settings.twitter`, a list of repos to look at for `git` commits.
+  - `config.repos`, a list of repos to look at for `git` commits.
   This is using [`git-standup`](https://github.com/kamranahmedse/git-standup) under the hood, and looks one subdirectory deep (so if you have all your code directories in a `~/Code`, you only need to list that one)
-  - `config.settings.zipcode` and `config.settings.celsius` for weather reporting
+  - `config.zipcode` and `config.celsius` for weather reporting

 ### Do the npm dance